mbuesch/awlsim/README.md

 For convenience there also is a helper script `./maintenance/build.sh`, which will do everything right to build Awlsim.
 That can be used instead of calling setup.py directly.

 There also is `./maintenance/build-noopt.sh`.
 That builds Cython modules without optimization.
 The build is much faster, but the resulting Cython libraries will be much slower.
 This is useful for development.
 Do not use this for production.

+## PiLC - The Raspberry Pi PLC

+If you want to use PiLC, please also see the [PiLC documentation](https://bues.ch/a/pilc).

 ## Building Debian / Raspbian / PiLC .deb packages